-Horse Keeping: We have two wooden fenced paddocks with a shelter, where two or three horses will be comfortable.
+Horse Accommodations: We have two wooden fenced paddocks with a shelter, where two or three horses will be comfortable.
 There is one larger paddock with a shelter, where up to six horses could go.
 There is grass, but your horses will probably need hay too.
 All paddocks have shade from trees.
-We now have a nice four-stall barn for visitors, with a covered aisle, and storage room.
+We now have a nice four-stall barn for visitors, with a covered aisle and storage room.
 One bag of bedding will be provided for each stay.
-Please bring your own buckets.
-Hay is at a premium here now because of the long drought we had last fall, so please bring your own hay if possible.
+Please bring your own buckets, and your own hay.

-Dogs and other pets: We have had many, from pigs to miniature horses to dogs.
-Dogs are always welcome, but for any other kind of critter please call to discuss.
-We sometimes have a problem with “protective dogs”, so please have good ways to restrain your dog to prevent dog fights.
+Dogs: Dogs are always welcome, but please keep them leashed at all times when outside.
 Dogs that are civilized and house broken are welcome in the house!
 Dogs are not allowed in the Park, so be sure you have a good way to contain them when you are off riding.
-Hay and bedding: We do have this available for purchase at $6.00 a bale, but please bring your own if possible.
-Again, after the drought hay is at a premium.
-We have extra bags of bedding too @ $10.00 a bag.
+Bedding: We do have this available for purchase at $6.00 a bag, but please bring your own if possible.

 Garbage: There are two garbage containers for the campground: up by the round pen and on the back porch of the house.
 There are also containers for recycling, so please separate your cans and bottles appropriately.
 Please bag your garbage well, and we will pick it up as soon as we can.
 If the cans are filled, please call me to let me know at 828-788-3648.
 Fires: You are welcome to have camp fires in the camp ground at night, but bring your own wood.
 General clean up: We are always grateful if you would pick up after your horses in the parking area.
 Your stalls will be clean when you arrive, so please plan to have them cleaned each day you are here, as well as when you leave.
 If you want to use the ring and round pen, please could you pick up these as well.
 There is a wheelbarrow and fork for your use in the parking area, and the manure pit is directly behind the large barn.
 Please throw it to the back of the pit, as it does have a tendency to spill into the road.